 What Is a HEPA Filter and How Does It Filter Air?

-HEPA filters were originally produced to safeguard scientists against radiation as they developed the atomic bomb during World War II.
+HEPA furnace filters were originally produced to safeguard scientists against radiation as they developed the atomic bomb during World War II.
 These fiberglass filters use fine mesh that traps most substances.
 Now, these filters are often installed in medical settings, science labs and even houses.

 If you tried to install a HEPA filter in your furnace, you’d possibly have issues having enough air from your vents.
 This is due to the fact your furnace’s blower motor isn’t made to work with such a dense filter.